zubinchopra/portaldocs/portal-sdk/templates/top-legacy-blades-template-pdl.md

-## TemplateBlades
+## Legacy TemplateBlades with PDL

 The `TemplateBlade` is the recommended way of authoring blades in Ibiza.
 It is the equivalent to windows or pages in other systems.

 You can think of a TemplateBlade as an HTML page.
 Authoring template blades requires a , an HTML template, a ViewModel, an optional CSS file, and either a blade definition in PDL or a ViewModel with the logic that binds to the HTML template.

-The following sections discuss the blade definition and the blade capabilities in the ViewModel, using the `Infobox` control.
-The pdl definition can be used, and there is a TypeScript sample located at `<dir>\Client\V2\Controls\Infobox\InfoboxBlade.ts`.
+The following sections discuss the blade definition and the blade capabilities in the ViewModel, using the `Infobox` control and the pdl definition that is located at `<dir>\Client\V2\Controls\Infobox\InfoboxBlade.ts`.

 **NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory, and  `<dirParent>`  is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.
 If there is a working copy of the sample in the Dogfood environment, it is also included.